Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Introduction

-What all of these studies have in common is that they use the traditional method of deriving abundances from stellar spectra and comparing scatter in these derived abundances to the measured uncertainties.
-However, this method can be complicated due to incomplete theoretical models of stellar surfaces and instrumental observational errors \citep{Ness_2015}.
-To avoid these complications, \citet{Bovy_2016} (B16 hereafter) took the less-traditional route of determining tight constraints on the initial abundance spread in open clusters using high-resolution stellar spectra.
-This method is the approach we utilize for a new assessment of chemical homogeneity in a catalogue of birth clusters that have been identified via chemical tagging by \citet{natalie}.
-In particular, we constrain the abundance scatter in chemically-tagged birth clusters using stellar spectra instead of derived abundances, which allows us to report the abundance scatter with a very small uncertainty.
+The results of these studies may be contrasting, but what all of these studies have in common is that they use the traditional method of deriving abundances from stellar spectra and comparing scatter in these derived abundances to the measured uncertainties.
+This method can be complicated due to incomplete theoretical models of stellar surfaces and instrumental uncertainties \citep{Ness_2015}.
+To avoid this, \citet{Bovy_2016} (B16 hereafter) took the less-traditional route of determining tight constraints on the initial abundance spread in the open clusters M67, NGC 6819, and NGC 2420, using high-resolution stellar spectra.
+A combined upper limit of $\lesssim 0.05$ dex at 95 per cent confidence was found for nearly all elements studied, using data from the 12th data release (DR12, \citealt{DR12}) of the Apache Point Observatory Galactic Evolution Experiment (APOGEE, \citealt{Majewski_2017}).
+Here, we exemplify this method with some of the same clusters as B16 as well as an additional open cluster, using APOGEE's more recent 14th data release (DR14, \citealt{dr14}).
+What makes our study unique, however, is that we utilize this approach for a new assessment of chemical homogeneity in a catalogue of several blindly chemically tagged birth cluster candidates, found in \citet{natalie}.
+These clusters were found to be homogeneous, despite the fact that their member stars are located at a wide range of distances across the Galactic disc.
+We strive to confirm these results by using an entirely different method from \citet{natalie} to examine the level of homogeneity in this intriguing set of stars.
+In particular, we constrain the abundance scatter in these birth clusters using stellar spectra instead of derived abundances, which allows us to report the scatter with a very small uncertainty.
+This analysis tests the limits of this method and determines whether it is possible to obtain tight constraints on the intrinsic abundance scatter of the remnants of star clusters that have been scattered across the Galactic disc.